-Brian James is a yoga therapist, teacher, designer and musician.
+Brian James is a yoga teacher, designer and musician.
 For the past twenty years he’s been exploring the intersection of yoga, music, psychology and shamanism.

 His approach is rooted in the belief that yoga is not about striving toward a physical or spiritual ideal, but rather, that it’s a deeply personal process of embodied awakening to one’s own truth and potential.
 His mission is to make real yoga accessible to everyone and to support others in developing a life-supporting and life-enriching personal yoga practice.

 Brian is the author of Harmonic Movement: Vinyasa Yoga for Strength, Flexibility & Mind-Body Harmony, and the creator of numerous yoga instructional videos.
 When he’s not out sharing yoga and music medicine, he’s at home practicing the yoga of relationship with his wife Debbie and their two Boston Terriers, Kingston & Sweetie in Montréal, Canada.

 “Brian will make yoga entirely your own, efficient, powerful and safe.
 Please go to Brian.”

 — Mark Whitwell, heartofyoga.com